danbider/lora-tradeoffs/README.md

 # lora-tradeoffs

-Information and artifacts for "LoRA Learns Less and Forgets Less" (TMLR, 2024).
+Information and model checkpoints for "LoRA Learns Less and Forgets Less" (TMLR, 2024).

-08/12: stay tuned for links soon to be uploaded!
+08/12: Links to checkpoints will soon be uploaded here!